AlanAdamik/fullstack-exercise/README.md

 - `http://localhost:3000` to access the frontend

-# Exercise 1 : Handle pagination in the frontend
+# Exercise 1 : Frontend pagination
     - two buttons prev/next cycle through the appointments
     - prev button should be disabled on first page
     - next button should be disabled on last page
     - pages are 10 items long

-# Exercise 2 :  Handle pagination in backend
+# Exercise 2 :  Backend pagination
     - migrate the pagination to the backend
     - buttons behavior should stay the same